vega5b/uganda-water-accessibility/README.md

 # Uganda Water Accessibility

-This breif intro to water well failure was a proff of concept developed for University of Washington's WaterHackWeek in 2019.
+This brief concept study for using machine learning to assess whether boreholes in Uganda would fail, was presented during for University of Washington's WaterHackWeek in 2019.

 For study see <src>uganda_boreholes.ipynb</src> in this repo.